||Sample Location / Area

 - In the event of inclement weather (high winds or precipitation) individual routes will be rescheduled on the following business day.

-- Please be aware that nuisance biting activity is increasing and that the Hamilton County Health Department only adulticide sprays for mosquitoes in known areas of positive West Nile Virus activity.
+- Please be aware that nuisance biting activity is increasing and the Hamilton County Health Department only utilizes truck mounted ULV spraying in areas of known positive West Nile Virus activity.